 German medieval studies have been taught since the beginning of literary and linguistic studies in Oxford in the 19th century.
 Today, we form the largest academic community in that subject in the United Kingdom with three permanent, full-time posts, a number of researchers with interests in the field and a large group of graduate students, working across all areas literary or linguistic study from the beginnings to 1500.
 The Graduate Seminar in Medieval German meets weekly during term to discuss research papers on a wide range of topics.
 Seminars have been devoted e.g. to the ‘Manessische Liederhandschrift’, ‘Salman und Morolf’, Misogyny and antifeminism, Ulrich von Zatzikhofen’s Lanzelet, Minnereden, Der Mönch von Salzburg, Wirnt von Grafenberg’s ‘Wigalois’, German manuscripts in the Bodleian Library, Authorship in the Middle Ages, Heinrich von dem Türlin: Diu Crône, ‘Fortunatus’, ‘Rolandslied’ and more.
 Follow us on twitter and watch our podcast series Medieval German Studies to see what is currently discussed in the seminar and beyond the classroom among the German medievalists.

 The Oxford undergraduate course offers a wide range of options dealing with the language and literature of Germany in the Middle Ages.
-A wide range of lectures is open to postgraduate and undergraduate students alike.
 There are annual lecture series on Old High German (literature and language), Middle High German (historical linguistics), Nibelungenlied, Parzival, Osterspiele, Tristan, Heinrich von Morungen plus a number of one-off lectures, often in conjunction with the Oxford Medieval Studies Programme.
 In the first year, students study a sample of medieval love poetry and can attend reading classes on the ‘Gregorius’.
 The medieval set-text options for the second and fourth year are are based around different genres, from heroic epic to poetry.
 The Medieval Period of Literature is covered from the beginnings to the Reformation, starting with Old High German, the History of the German Language, and special subjects on Germanic philology (Old High German combined with Gothic, Old English or Old Saxon), to women’s writing in German in the late Middle Ages.
 For first degrees in Modern Languages see the Faculty Homepage.

 Oxford has three medievalists with permanent, full-time posts, and is therefore able to offer a wider range of study than any other university in the United Kingdom.
 We supervise in any area of literary or linguistic study from the beginnings to 1600, preferably on topics which overlap with research interests already represented at Oxford.